chesslablab/chess-data/README.md

 #### 3.1. `isCheck()`

-In order to know whether or not the game is in check.
+Finds out if the game is in check.

 ```php
 $isCheck = $game->isCheck();